 Stanford Graduate School of Education offers a variety of learning materials and programs to meet the needs of PK–12 educators and teacher educators.
 Learning resources are currently available in the following areas: U.S. history, mathematics, English/language arts, literacy, and English Learner education.

 Beyond the Bubble unlocks the vast digital archive of the Library of Congress to create History Assessments of Thinking (HATs).
-Explore over 80 easy-to-use assessments that measure students' historical thinking rather than recall of facts.
+Explore over 100 easy-to-use assessments that measure students’ historical thinking rather than mere recall of facts.

 We are in the midst of an information revolution in which we increasingly learn about the world from screens instead of print.
 If young people are not prepared to critically evaluate the information that bombards them online, they are apt to be duped by false claims and misleading arguments.
-To help teachers tackle teaching these critical skills, we’ve developed assessments of civic online reasoning.
+To help teachers tackle teaching these critical skills, we’ve developed the Civic Online Reasoning curriculum.

 The DREME Network brings together top scholars from around the country to conduct research and develop tools that address high-priority early math topics.
 The DREME TE website features a wealth of resources, including videos, activities, handouts, and articles to help early childhood teacher educators prepare pre-service and in-service teachers.

 Designed to support parents, educators, and all who work alongside families with young children, this website demonstrates ways to make learning math fun.
 Explore how to integrate math into home life while doing daily routines, cooking, reading, and playing games.

 We have much to gain from getting to know and interacting with immigrant workers whose lives are often led next to, but very distant from, the people they serve.
 English Together is a free resource that prepares and supports volunteers to "coach" parents of Latinx English language learners in workplace English.
 Our goal is to create rich connections between “coaches” and immigrant workers throughout Bay Area communities.